 - Composing responses to discussion questions by a deadline

 - Completing and uploading assignments to by a deadline to be graded by an instructor

 - Review feedback in digital form provided by the instructor

 - Working with peers on a team assignment, using virtual communication tools to complete assignments by a deadline

-- Computer/Internet Access - Online students are required to log into the learning management system multiple times a week.
+- Computer/Internet access — Online students are required to log into the learning management system multiple times a week.
 Along with the learning management system, online students are often required to use other resources found using computers and the internet including accessing videos, websites, completing quizzes, submitting assignments, and conducting research.
-Limited access to the internet proves to be a large obstacle for distance education students.
+Limited access to the internet proves to be a large obstacle for online students.